 For the data owners and ID users, Fractal ID technology enables transparency and puts the power back into the hands of users by allowing them to create IDs and store their credentials within their own wallet and choose who those credentials are shared with.

 Additionally, Fractal serves as a credible ID verifier providing ID document verification, liveness checks, face matches, source-of-wealth verification, AML checks, and proof of address checks.
 Thus, ensuring that users have a safer web3 experience, and helping businesses avoid ID scams, mitigate data breaches, and comply with data privacy regulations.

 To explore decentralized identities in more details, read our in-depth articles:

 - Decentralized Identity Use Cases: Self-Sovereign Identities for DAOs

 - Decentralized Identity Challenges & How to Tackle Them

 Fractal’s mission is to empower and incentivize users & businesses to exchange data in a privacy-preserving way so that the balance of power and control between web platforms and their users is restored.
-Find out more in our roadmap for 2022.
+Find out more in our product spectrum and roadmap for 2022.